fjossinet/RNArtistCore/README.md

     java -jar rnartistcore-X.X.X-jar-with-dependencies.jar [options] -d /path/to/the/root_folder/

 Options:
--d <arg>                Compute the 2D plots for a bunch of structural files
+-d <arg>                Compute the 2D plots from structural files stored in subfolders inside
+                        the root folder given as argument.
+If some files have already been processed, they will be ignored.
-                        stored in subfolders inside the root folder given as argument -f <arg>                Compute the 2D plot for a single structural file --no-png                The kotlin scripts created for each structural file will not export the 2D plots in PNG files.
+-f <arg>                Compute the 2D plot for a single structural file --no-png                The kotlin scripts created for each structural file will not
+                        export the 2D plots in PNG files.
 This option should not be used to